-It could happen that you receive covered services from providers outside our service area that do not have a contract with the Host Blue.
+It could happen that you receive covered services from providers outside Washington and Alaska and Clark County, Washington that do not have a contract with the Host Blue.
 In most cases, we will base the amount you pay for such services on either our allowed amount for these providers or the pricing requirements under applicable law.
 See Definitions for a definition of "allowed amount."